 show plot summary

-Agent Lucas (Michael Nightingale) is chased through a rail yard by Bart (John Doye) and another man, pistols drawn.
-He hides in a carriage and throttles one of his pursuers with his tie and makes his escape.
+British Secret Agent Lucas (Michael Nightingale), dresssed as a dapper City gent, is chased through a rail yard by Bart (John Doye) and another man, pistols drawn.
+He hides in a carriage and throttles one of his pursuers with his tie before making his escape.1

 Emma Peel (Diana Rigg) finds a toy train on her coffee table, carrying a card inscribed ‘MRS PEEL’ — a summons from John Steed (Patrick Macnee), who appears and says, “We’re needed”.
 She flips his nose with the card, and they travel to Norborough Junction, where Steed has arranged to meet Lucas.